yushiangfu/study-notes/ptrace.md

                                         offset = 1
 ```

-- Code flow of signal sending
+- Code flow of sending a signal

 ```
  +------------+